Summer Field Ecology Internships

 - Coursework or background in natural resource fields such as general ecology, restoration ecology, plant communities, conservation biology, soils, forestry, entomology, ornithology, wildlife biology, botany, etc.

-- Familiarity with vegetation native to MN
+- Familiarity with vegetation native to Minnesota

-- Comfortable working in Microsoft Excel and Word and Google suite of products
+- Comfortable working in Microsoft Excel and Word, and Google suite of products

 - Comfortable spending long hours outdoors, and with adverse weather and field conditions (insects, dense brush, heat, sun, rain), and have suitable footwear and clothing for such conditions